2339140098NC/cse15l-lab-reports3/Lab_3_report.md

 $ grep -v ".txt" find-results.txt
 technical/biomed
 ```
-for example: in this case, it only shows you the lines that doesn't have ".txt", which is technical/biomed.
+For example: in this case, it only shows you the lines that doesn't have ".txt", which is technical/biomed.
 Prints lines not matching criteria (inverse search)

   2. grep -c
 ```